khamkarsuraj/khamkarsuraj/README.md

 # Hey👋 Suraj Khamkar here..
 👨🏻‍💻 Full Stack Developer at Atlantic Packaging. <br />
-🎓 Graduated from Clemson University with Master in CS. <br />
+🎓 Graduated from Clemson University with Master's in CS. <br />
 📌 Scroll down to see my pinned repositories. <br />
 </ul>